vercel/next.js/packages/next/README.md

 So far, we get:

-- Automatic transpilation and bundling (with webpack and babel).
+- Automatic transpilation and bundling (with webpack and babel)
-- Hot code reloading.
+- Hot code reloading
-- Server rendering and indexing of `./pages`.
+- Server rendering and indexing of `./pages/`
-- Static file serving. `./static/` is mapped to `/static/` (given you [create a `./static/` directory](#static-file-serving-eg-images) inside your project).
+- Static file serving. `./static/` is mapped to `/static/` (given you [create a `./static/` directory](#static-file-serving-eg-images) inside your project)

 ### Automatic code splitting